-Participant C: Integration: AI, subject CS, frequency - more than once: Supervising independent learning of students net traffic signs and can make statements based on that" (Participant C - 09.03.23 - Berlin).
+Participant C: Integration: Al, subject CS, frequency - more than once: Supervising independent learning of students

+Experiences: Students - Positive: Well received / understood; Negative - Not well received (when not guided by teachers) net traffic signs and can make statements based on that''' (Participant C - 09.03.23 - Berlin).
 If the students were not guided by the teacher, there was always a lack of insights into content as well as structuring (for example, in presentations).